Arash-hadi-D/Olist-Ecommerce-Sales-Analysis/README.md

 ##  Key Findings

 ### 1. Revenue Concentration
 The business relies heavily on a few core segments.
-The top three macro-categories—**Health & Beauty**, **Watches & Gifts**, and **Bed, Bath & Table**—generated approximately **26%** of the grand total revenue during the analyzed timeline.
+The top three macro-categories (**Health & Beauty**, **Watches & Gifts**, and **Bed, Bath & Table**) generated approximately **26%** of the grand total revenue during the analyzed timeline.
 This indicates a strong market fit in these specific niches but exposes the business to risk if these specific categories underperform.

 ### 2. The "Logistics Gap"
 Analysis reveals a sharp contrast in customer satisfaction based on delivery performance.